DIC file format description

 .dcm - DICOM Bitmap Image

-DCM file is a Digital Imaging and Communications in Medicine Bitmap Image.
-The DICOM standard was created by the National Electrical Manufacturers Association (NEMA) to aid the distribution and viewing of medical images, such as CT scans, MRIs, and ultrasound.
+The DCM graphic files are related to XnView.
+The DCM file is a DICOM Bitmap Image.
+The DICOM (Digital Imaging and Communications in Medicine) standard was created by the National Electrical Manufacturers Association (NEMA) to aid the distribution and viewing of medical images, such as CT scans, MRIs, and ultrasound.

 Naturally, other applications may also use the .dic file extension.
 Even harmful programs can create .dic files.
 Be especially cautious with .dic files coming from an unknown source!